 You just moved to your new place.
 You’re finally in London.
 Do you want to spend the next few days unpacking?
 You are in an unfamiliar place.
 It’s better to spend your first week or two getting familiar with London instead of opening boxes.

 The majority of newcomers rent a storage unit in London to temporarily keep their items.
-Henfield Storage has multiple storage facilities all over London for your convenience.
+Henfield Storage has multiple storage facilities all over London and Brighton for your convenience.
 A storage facility is also helpful when you are downsizing.

 According to the Valuation Office Agency (VOA), the average size of a London flat is about 58 square metres.
 This is considerably smaller than the rest of the country at 60-70 square metres.
 Because of the size difference, residents usually keep their storage units for storing any non-essential items they may have.